OpenNews/srccon/sessions.md

 # SRCCON 2019 Sessions

-The following sessions have been confirmed for SRCCON 2019.
-Thank you to all who submitted proposals, and to the [community panel](#community-review) that helped us during the review process.
+The program at SRCCON is built around hands-on, participatory sessions, [and also makes space](/program) for emergent conversations, evening activities, and time to talk with the people you meet.
+We'll build the conference schedule from the sessions listed here, which we're excited to announce for SRCCON 2019.

 We have a few sessions and facilitators still to confirm, and some descriptions here may evolve between now and SRCCON.
-This year's final schedule will reflect any updates and include an evening program of fun, informal talks, discussions, and activities.
+Thank you to everyone who submitted proposals, and to the [community panel](#community-review) that helped us during the review process!

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions %}